-A short distance away from the Duomo you’ll find Castello Sforzesco (Sforza Castle in English), home to Milan’s rulers in the 15th and 16th century and still a stunning sight, standing right in the heart of the city, surrounded by moats that are home to a cute cat colony.
+A short distance away from the Duomo you’ll find Castello Sforzesco (Sforza or Sforzesco Castle in English), home to Milan’s rulers in the 15th and 16th century and still a stunning sight, standing right in the heart of the city, surrounded by moats that are home to a cute cat colony.

 It’s free to walk through the castle courtyards, check out the moats and see the castle from the outside.
 Inside, the castle houses several civic museums, including an archaeological museum focusing on Egyptian artefacts, one dedicated to musical instruments, and a museum displaying Michelangelo’s masterpiece Pietà Rondanini.

 There’s also an entire room decorated with frescoes by Leonardo Da Vinci, who lived in the castle for a number of years – for more info on museums, check out the castle’s official site.